-Delaying benefits could also have a positive impact on your taxes, especially if you already have additional sources of income to support your retirement.
+Delaying benefits could also positively impact your taxes, especially if you already have additional income sources to support your retirement.
 Your income level is the driver behind how much your Social Security Benefits will be taxed.

 Bottom line, for people who are yearning for more sources of guaranteed income, the strategy of delaying income from Social Security could be especially attractive with a guaranteed return of 8% for each year you delay up to age 70.

 The Financial Impact of Taking Benefits Early or at Full Retirement Age

 Delaying benefits requires leaving sizable sums of money on the table, which, for many sixty-somethings, could be too difficult to do both psychologically or financially.
 Just like there are many viable reasons for delaying receiving benefits, there are several reasons why some want or need to take benefits early or on time, which could include the following;

 - You need the money to live on,